grazaerd/dnqol-public/README.md

 The release is already overdue, this should have been released 5 months ago, but this is a "free-tier" mod, so don't expect too much.

 ## Disclaimer
 **Use at your own risk, especially getting banned or losing your raids.
-Don't blame me if you got banned or crash on-going raid**.
+Don't blame me if you get banned or crash an ongoing raid**.

 ## How to use it
 ```
 └── Dragon Nest Folder
     ├── ddraw.dll
+    ├── dragonnest_x64.exe
-    └── dragonnest_x64.exe
+    └── dnconfig.ini
 ```
-- There will be a config named ``` dnconfig.ini ``` which you can modify if something is crashing while using the dll.
 - **To open the GUI press ```- =``` on your keyboard**
+- There will be a config named ``` dnconfig.ini ``` which you can modify if some features crashes the game.
 ## List of features
 - Camera
   - Camera Zoom